 You may have mixed feelings about sending your child to school.
 It’s natural to worry a little about your little one and wonder if they are missing you.
 A simple solution is to try lunchbox notes for kids!

-When your child sees a lunchbox note, they may feel happy and loved.
+When your child sees a lunchbox note full of words of encouragement, affection, and praise, they may feel happy and loved.
 They may even be proud to show it off to their pals.
 Here are some cute lunch notes for children.
 These are kept short (for those rushed mornings) but are sure to bring a smile to your child’s face.

 Why Are Lunch Box Notes Special For Kids?